Brewers vs. Dodgers Player Props Betting Odds

-Player props can be found for Freddie Freeman and Willy Adames, among others, when the Los Angeles Dodgers visit the Milwaukee Brewers at American Family Field on Tuesday at 7:40 PM ET.
+Freddie Freeman is one of the players with prop bets on the table when the Los Angeles Dodgers and the Milwaukee Brewers play at American Family Field on Wednesday (starting at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!